 “If you give up, you’re not going to get anywhere.”

 Johnny Dantona, 21, of North Carolina is definitely the athletic type.
 He enjoys baseball and basketball, and every Monday tries to make it to the bowling lane with family or friends.
+This may be surprising to some, considering that at age three Dantona lost both legs after contracting meningitis.

 “It’s a little difficult the way I have to stand and everything, but I do what I like to do,” Dantona says.
-It’s a little difficult for him because when he was three, he contracted meningitis and lost both legs.

 Meningitis is a disease that inflames the area around the back and brain.
 It comes in many forms, including bacterial meningitis, which can kill a person in less than a day.
 Other times it leaves its victims with intensive medical issues.
 Dantona was no exception.

 “I don’t remember much because I was so young, but I know that I was fine one minute during the day and then by midnight I was on life support in the hospital.
 I was in there for six months,” he says.
-“I ended up losing my fingers, both my legs, and the disease actually hit my whole left side of my body so my left side is weaker than my right.”
+“I ended up losing my fingers, both my legs, and the disease actually hit my whole left side of my body, so my left side is weaker than my right.”
 That includes the left side of his brain, which slowed down his learning ability.

 The years following the infection have had their challenges.
 Learning problems, medical costs, and the effort to obtain special prosthetics that insurance won’t cover have all been obstacles, but Dantona is not a quitter.